 Scams don’t come in one size.
 But many of them have something in common: they convey an enticing offer that in many cases attempts to trick users into sending over money.
 Of course, those offers are baseless, and victims end up losing money in the process.

 In life, when something sounds too good to be true, it probably is.
-Users should never buy into incredible scenarios where they're offered money or other rewards in exchange for a fee.
+Users should never buy into incredible scenarios where they’re offered money or other rewards in exchange for a fee.
 Instead they should see those messages for what they are: campaigns designed specifically to steal their money.
-Below are some more tips to protect against cybercrimes.
+Below are some more tips to protect against types of cybercrime.

 By exercising common sense and following security best practices, users can protect against phishing attacks, ransomware, malware, identity theft, scams, and some of the other most common types of cybercrime.

 But as we all know, nothing is stagnant on the web.
 Cybercrime is continually evolving, which is why organizations must continually train their employees and help them build upon their awareness of IT security threats.